 Click On The Links Below For Information On Community Youth Services

 Public Health Nurse: Suzanne Holynaty.
 Suzanne will visit the school on a regular basis to check in with the school staff and see students on an appointment basis.
 She is available to both students and their families.
+(This may change due to Covid 19.)
 The role of the public health nurse includes health promotion, harm reduction, prevention of disease, and injury.
 Please feel free to contact Suzanne with any questions or concerns you may have via telephone or text at 778-886-7865, or email at firstname.lastname@example.org

 North Shore Youth Services, includes contact information for 153 services ranging from mental health to housing, employment, volunteering, and urgent help.